nimati/FCAlertView/README.md

 #### Rating with Hearts

-Simply turns your alert into a rating alert to allow users to rate using hearts.
+Turns your alert into a rating alert to allow users to rate using hearts.

 ```Objective-C
 [alert makeAlertTypeRateHearts:^(NSInteger rating) {